Welcome to the Data Science Career Connection Program

 Current students who are not declared in data science (major or minor) should wait until they have declared to submit a connection request.

-Is there a chance I won't get connected with a mentor?
+Is there a chance I won't get connected?

 Yes.
 Mentors will take on 2 mentees in summer and 3 mentees for fall/spring programs*, so there are limited slots available.
 So far, in each term, demand has exceed available space.
 Through expanded spots made available in Fall 2025, we were able to accommodate all current and former majors and hope to be able to do so again in the future.
 There may be fluctuations term to term in how many interested mentees we are able to accommodate.